Barbarians vs New Zealand, 1973

-As part of their tour to North America and Europe in 1972–73, the New Zealand national rugby union team played the Barbarians at the National Stadium in Cardiff in their last match in Great Britain.
-It is considered to be one of the best rugby union matches ever played, and featured what has been described as "the greatest try ever", scored by Gareth Edwards in the first few minutes.
+As part of their tour to North America and Europe in 1972–73, the New Zealand national rugby union team played the Barbarians at Cardiff Arms Park in Cardiff in their last match in Great Britain.
+It was the fourth meeting between the two sides, the first time the Barbarians had beaten New Zealand and is considered to be one of the best rugby union matches ever played.

+The game is also notable for the try scored by Gareth Edwards in the opening minutes of the match.
+The score, often simply referred to as "that try", is considered by many pundits to be the greatest try ever scored in rugby union.
 The Barbarians won the game 23–11.
-It was the first time New Zealand lost to the Barbarians.